SLdragon/wiki-teamsfx/Teams-Toolkit-Visual-Studio-Code-v5.0-Prerelease-Guide.md

 ### Using existing Azure Active Directory app ID for SSO

-If you are developing with a Teams Toolkit scaffolded project, you can set the following environment variables in `.env` files listed under the env folder:
+If you are developing with a Teams Toolkit scaffolded project, you can set the following environment variables in `.env` and `.env.{envName}.user` files listed under the env folder:
 * `AAD_APP_CLIENT_ID` - the client id of AAD app
 * `AAD_APP_CLIENT_SECRET` - the client secret of AAD app
 * `AAD_APP_OBJECT_ID` - the object id of AAD app